Skip to content

 The interview asks 5 questions that map to 7 profile sections.
 It takes about 3 minutes.
 Each answer is stored immediately - if you get interrupted, you can pick up where you left off.

-- What quality checks matter most?
-Maps to quality gates - checks that run before specific deliverable types.
+1. What quality checks matter most?
+Maps to review checks used by meeting prep and /cmo-write.
 "Every proposal must include at least 3 data points from campaign history."
-"Always verify brand voice compliance before sending client content."
+"Always verify brand voice compliance before presenting client content for review."

-- What are your areas of expertise?
+1. What are your areas of expertise?
 Maps to your expertise profile and work rhythm.
-Coppermind adjusts how much it explains based on what you know well versus what you are still learning.
+Armbrain adjusts how much it explains based on what you know well versus what you are still learning.

-Once configured, relevant sections of your profile are injected into tool outputs automatically.
-You do not need to repeat your preferences each session.
+Once configured, the relevant sections of your profile are included as bounded, private preference data when Armbrain builds a meeting brief.
+You do not need to repeat those preferences each session.

 Meeting prep uses your communication preferences to format the brief, your quality gates to flag missing elements, and your expertise section to adjust how much context to provide.